ulvi-vali/recycler-view-for-swiftui/README.md

 }
 .onLoadMore(pageSize: 20) { page, totalItemCount in
     print("Loading page: \(page).
-Total items currently: \(totalItemCount)")
+Total items currently: \(totalItemCount)") }
-    // Fetch new data from your API or local database and append them to your 'items' array }

 ```

 ### 4. Reverse & Stack From End for Chat Layouts